 How to…Make a Web Update or Add to the Site

-Submitting News: To submit news or an event for the internal College Connections page and/or externally on the SVC Web site, please send the information to Assistant Director of Communications Marion Whiteford at email@example.com.
-If this is significant news and needs to go up immediately, please indicate that to Marion.
-If possible, this will be posted within 24 hours, but please allow us the maximum of two days to upload this to the Web.
+Submitting News: To submit news or an event for the internal College Connections page and/or externally on the SVC website, send the information to Assistant Director of Communications Marion Whiteford at firstname.lastname@example.org.
+If this is significant news and needs immediate response, please indicate that as well.
+If possible, this will be posted within 24 hours, but please allow us the maximum of two days to upload this to the website.

-Updating a Site: To make changes to the Web site (e.g., changes to a program, curriculum, faculty profiles) please e-mail information to the Assistant Director (firstname.lastname@example.org) including the URL of the page to be changed and a description of the information change.
-If changes are in the area of curriculum (e.g., changes to a program area), the Assistant Director will consult with the Provost to ensure approval has been given.
+Updating a Site: To make changes to the website (e.g., changes to a program, curriculum, faculty profiles) please email information to the Assistant Director (email@example.com) including the URL of the page to be changed and a description of the edits.
+If changes are in the area of curriculum (e.g., changes to a program area), the Assistant Director will consult with the Dean of Faculty or Registrar to ensure approval has been given.

 How to Help Us Get the Word Out; Tell Us Your Stories!

 How can you help SVC get positive exposure in the media?
 Send us your stories…whether it’s about something you’ve published professionally or a conference you’re attending or if it’s about a student you know who is doing something interesting.
-Come see us.
-The Office of Communications will determine if this is a story for the Campus News section of the web, Noteworthy section of the Web, and/or the outside press.
-We can also help you to submit editorial/opinion pieces to the appropriate media outlets.
+The Office of Communications will determine if this is a story for the press or kept internal.

 Speaking to the Media

-Questions from the media should always be directed to the Senior Advisor for Communications or in his/her absence, the College President or a President’s designee.
+Questions from the media should always be directed to the College President or their designee.

-Please see the Office of Communications for permissible usage of the SVC logo.
-The rectangular shaped SVC College Logo should be the first thing that outside constituencies notice when opening any type of mailing or on every page of our Web site.
-All official College Web pages should contain the logo.
-Any and all documents that are printed with the official College logo should be reviewed by the Office of Communications.
+Contact the Office of Communications for permissible usage of the SVC logo.
+The SVC College logo should be the first thing that outside constituencies notice when opening any type of mailing or on every page of our website.
+All official College web pages should contain the logo.
+Documents printed with the official College logo should be reviewed by the Office of Communications.